 The term “aerostat” broadly includes all lighter than air vehicles that gain lift through the use of a buoyant gas.
 Aerostats include unpowered balloons (tethered or free-flying) and powered airships.

 Conventional airships are lighter-than-air (LTA) vehicles that operate at or near neutral buoyancy.
-The lifting gas (helium) generate 100% of the lift at low speed, thereby permitting vertical takeoff and landing (VTOL) operations and hovering.
+The lifting gas (helium) generates approximately 100% of the lift at low speed, thereby permitting vertical takeoff and landing (VTOL) operations and hovering with little or no lift contribution from the propulsion / maneuvering system.
 Various types of propulsors may be used for cruise flight propulsion and for low-speed maneuvering and station keeping.

 - Rigid airships (zeppelins):These airships have a lightweight, rigid airframe that defines their exterior shape.
 The rigid airframe supports the gondola, engines and payload.
 Lifting gas cells and ballonets are located within the rigid airframe.

 - Semi-rigid airships: These airships have a rigid internal spine or structural framework that supports loads.
 A flexible envelope is installed over the structural framework and contains the lifting gas cells and ballonets.